Brooklyn Cultural District

 StoryCorps is a national project that instructs and inspires people to record each other’s stories in sound.
 Participants can interview their friends, loved ones, or anyone whose story they wish to hear and preserve.
 Anyone can make history in two StoryBooth locations in Manhattan, and in MobileBooths located around the country.
 Those who take part in the project receive a CD of the recording, which is also archived at the American Folklife Center in the Library of Congress.
 Selected excerpts are played on National Public Radio's Morning Edition.

-Founded in 1984 by Jawole Willa Jo Zollar, Urban Bush Women (UBW) is a performance ensemble dedicated to exploring the use of cultural expression as a catalyst for social change.
+Urban Bush Women (UBW) is a performance ensemble dedicated to exploring the use of cultural expression as a catalyst for social change.
 UBW weaves contemporary dance, music, and text with the history, culture, and spiritual traditions of African Americans and the African Diaspora, exploring the transformation of struggle and suffering into the bittersweet joy of survival.

 UrbanGlass is a not-for-profit international center that promotes the use and appreciation of glass as a creative medium and makes glass accessible to an increasingly diverse audience through its programs, educational initiatives, and publications.